sdc4nubes/CarND-Traffic-Sign-Classifier-Project/README.md

 ![png](media/Training_Sample_Histogram.png)

 #### Augmented Training Data
-The sample data was increased to 322,500 images using rotation, translation, shearing, warping and flipping:
+The sample data was increased to 430,000 images by brightening, rotating, shearing, warping and flipping the training examples:

 Random Augmented Training Samples: